akka/akka/akka-docs/scala/dispatchers.rst

 * BalancingDispatcher

   - This is an executor based event driven dispatcher that will try to redistribute work from busy actors to idle actors.

+  - All the actors share a single Mailbox that they get their messages from.

   - It is assumed that all actors using the same instance of this dispatcher can process all messages that have been sent to one of the actors; i.e. the actors belong to a pool of actors, and to the client there is no guarantee about which actor instance actually processes a given message.